Ayms/node-Tor/README.md

 Then the closest node sends the same STORE message to the closest node it knows from the hash_name.

-Chunk size : 15936 B (32x498 B, payload of Tor protocol cells of 512 B).
+Tor protocol cells have a size of 512 B, the payload for streams is 498 B.

-Or for WebRTC :
+Tor protocol handshake is the same as the normal one except that the link certificate used in CERTS cells is the self-signed certificate of the DTLS connection.

+To authenticate the remote peer the certificate used for the DTLS connection is signed by the ID private key of the remote peer, A receives this certificate and the ID certificate, it checks that indeed the link certificate is correctly signed, therefore A is sure to talk to the peer with whom it has established the DTLS connection.

-Chunk size : 996 B (2x498 B, < payload of IP, UDP, DTLS, and SCTP protocols ~1150 B - unreliable mode)
+Chunk size : 1024 B (2x512 B, < payload of IP, UDP, DTLS, and SCTP protocols ~1150 B - unreliable mode)

-Window size: 1035840 B - 65 blocks
+Window size: 501760 B - NBLOCKS=490 blocks

 A requests 'abcd' :